 Blood Knights benefit from a brand-new kit and new rules that allow to use any combination of weapon profile in Age of Sigmar.

 A Kastellan is basically a Vampire Lord on horse.
 He loses the Flying runemark but increases Movement to 8″.
 Being mounted he has access to Deathly Charge, enabling up to 6 damage at the end of a movement action.

 He is also able to heal himself when taking down an enemy (Thirst for Blood) or, like other leaders, to bring back slain fighters (Summon Undead Minion).

-The rest of the profile is identical to the Vampire Lord but with less damage (2/5).
+The rest of the profile is identical to the Vampire Lord but with less damage (2/5) and more wounds.